comradekingu/Weblate/docs/admin/projects.rst

 Source string bug report address
 ++++++++++++++++++++++++++++++++

-Email address used for reporting upstream bugs.
+E-mail address used for reporting upstream bugs.
 This address will also receive notification about any source string comments made in Weblate.

 .. _component-allow_translation_propagation: